databrew/bk/documentation/locus_gis.md

 ### Adding new layers to that project

-- For general project use, on your computer, go to [this google drive link](https://drive.google.com/drive/folders/1HjfkjplGchuA4L18ebaFKyLVQOkRkTGg?usp=sharing)
+- For general project use, on your computer, go to [this google drive link](https://drive.google.com/drive/folders/1lHUvXWL2zCe3R_Cw-_hdzSlp3WVVAi0b?usp=sharing)
-- - For entomology use, on your computer, go to [this google drive link](https://drive.google.com/drive/u/0/folders/1pVEcZzPevVCcHe4Sc4lAn5Gmri1xR_RB) and then import the following:
+- For entomology use, on your computer, go to [this google drive link](https://drive.google.com/drive/u/0/folders/1pVEcZzPevVCcHe4Sc4lAn5Gmri1xR_RB)
-  - `buffers_shp/buffers_shp.shp`
-  - `cores_shp/cores_shp.shp`
-  - `ento_households_shp/households.shp`
 - Download the contents of the folder to your computer
 - Go to drive.google.com, logged in to your personal account
 - Upload the folder to your personal drive